ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **DP.1** The protocol MUST provide mechanisms to support the implementation of data privacy principles, such as those found in modern data protection frameworks (e.g., GDPR).
 These mechanisms MUST support, at a minimum, the principles of data minimisation and purpose limitation.

-**DP.2** The protocol MUST allow for different representations of an object, so that a client can request a representation containing only the data it needs and server can return the data a client is authorised to access (See also R4.3 and R6.1).
+**DP.2** To support data minimisation, the protocol MUST allow clients to provide and manage only the data that is strictly necessary for a specific purpose.
+The protocol MUST also allow for different representations of an object, so that a client can request a representation containing only the data it needs and server can return the data a client is authorised to access (See also R4.3 and R6.1).

 **DP.3** The protocol's operations and data models MUST be sufficiently flexible to allow an operator to implement workflows for exercising data subject rights, such as access, rectification, and erasure of personal data, in a manner consistent with the operational and policy constraints of the provisioning environment.